adelahozredhat/lab-devspaces-ansible-instruction/README_EN.md

   - `test-exec-openshift.yaml`
 - Notes — Reference commands

-**End of the Dev Spaces lab:** you have described an EE, generated context/image and run a playbook inside that image (`--eei`).
+**End of the guided path:** you have described an EE, generated context/image and run a playbook inside that image (`--eei`).
+If you still have time, **exercise 5** is the extra challenge.

 ---

+## Exercise 5 — Extra challenge (functional)

+**Optional.** Only if you have **finished exercises 1 to 4**.
+This is not a tutored guide: you analyse requirements and implement the solution to show what you have learned about Ansible.

+**Git repository / Dev Spaces workspace:** `lab-devspaces-ansible-exercise5`
+**Full guide:** in that workspace, `README_EN.md` (English) or `README.md` (Spanish).

+That repository includes the **Hello World application source** (`hello-world-wildfly/`) for WildFly 39.
+Everything else you design yourselves on **your collection** and your own EE.

+### Guide index

+- Context
+- What this repository provides
+- Requirements (analyse and implement)
+  - 1. Extend the collection: deploy the application on WildFly
+  - 2. Collection lifecycle playbook
+  - 3. Execution Environment according to the Santander team
+- Acceptance criteria (minimum)
+- Material from previous exercises (reference, not a recipe)
+- Suggested deliverable

+---

 ## Supporting material (outside this path)

-The following repositories are not part of these four exercises; the instructor uses them to provision the cluster or for the AAP lab:
+The following repositories are not part of exercises 1–5; the instructor uses them to provision the cluster or for the AAP lab:

 - `lab-devspaces-ansible` — install Dev Spaces, virtualization, Gitea and VMs.
 - `lab-aap-ansible` / `lab-aap-ansible-exercise1` / `lab-aap-ansible-instruction` — Ansible Automation Platform.